adoxa/ansicon/readme.txt

     utes, restoring the originals on exit; all other programs will use the cur- rent attributes.
 The shift state and insert mode are always reset for a new process.

+    ANSICON will detect when a line wraps at the right margin and suppress a following newline.
+Some programs detect the wrap themselves and so the following newline is actually for a blank line; use the ANSICON_WRAP variable to indicate as such (see ANSICON_API below).

     My version of WriteConsoleA will always set the number of characters writt- en, not the number of bytes.
 This means writing a double-byte character as